guildai/guild.ai/pages/start/optimize.md

 ^ Plot `loss` against `x` to evaluate the Bayesian optimization results

-Return to the command terminal and press `Ctrl-C` to stop TensorBoard.
+Return to the command terminal and type `Ctrl-C` to stop TensorBoard.

 ## Summary